Cruise Ship Tour Schedule

 Email us at email@example.com to book your reservation today!

 This tour is PERFECT for our Cruise Ship visitors!
-We begin up the historic Tramway site, then into Pago Pago for a quick stop at the National Park Visitor's Center.
-We then proceed up and over the Afono Pass for an up close look at Rainmaker Mountain and a breathtaking view of Pago Pago harbor.
-We'll then descend into the National Park to see the awesome Pola Island.
+We begin up the historic Tramway site, then into the capital village of Pago Pago.
+We then head up and over the Afono Pass for an up close look at Rainmaker Mountain and a breathtaking view of Pago Pago harbor.
+We'll then descend into the village of Vatia to see the awesome Pola Island.
 We visit the Flower Pot Rock and finish up at our facility on Utulei beach with complimentary local food & refreshments and WiFi!!

 Tour Cost USD $60 per person - Tour Length 3 hours. email firstname.lastname@example.org to request a booking!